Xundrug/EPB/README.md

 Instructions
 ------------
-   1、If you have a PDBID(eg: 1g5s, if no file -- 1g5s.pdb -- in current directory, it will download it from RCSB PDB http://www.rcsb.org/pdb/home/home.do)
+   1、If use PDB ID (such as: 1g5s) or filename (1g5s.pdb), if file not exists, it will download from RCSB PDB https://www.rcsb.org/)

       * If use the default options, it will only update the ligand polar atom charges, and the default output is LigWithNewCharges.mol2